jaredsburrows/android-gradle-groovy-app-template/README.md

 **Running the Unit Tests:**

-The [Junit](http://junit.org/junit4/) and [Robolectric](https://github.com/robolectric/robolectric) tests run on the JVM, no need for emulators or real devices.
+The [Junit](http://junit.org/junit4/) tests run on the JVM, no need for emulators or real devices.

     $ gradlew testDebug